-According to the 2012 American Community Survey, over 61 million people reported speaking a language other than English at home.
+According to the 2013 American Community Survey, more than 61 million people reported speaking a language other than English at home.

 Workers who are not proficient in English often earn lower incomes and may not understand that they can qualify for the EIC and the CTC.
 It is especially important for outreach messages to emphasize that immigrants who are legally authorized to work and have Social Security numbers (SSNs) may be eligible for the EIC, and that families may qualify for the CTC even if all family members do not yet have SSNs.
 Conducting outreach only in English will miss eligible workers who can greatly benefit from this information and assistance.

 - Use bilingual materials.
 This kit includes flyers, posters, and envelope stuffers in English and Spanish.
 Flyers in 19 additional languages also are available on our website at www.eitcoutreach.org.